daniellabrador/codecademy-js-mystery_organism_starter/README.md

 To run this program, you need to have [Node.js](https://nodejs.org/en/download/) or any other ways to see output of [main.js](main.js) to the console.

-- To check if a credit card number is valid, use the validateCred() function and enter a string, a number or an array of numbers as its argument.
+- To create a new object containing a random DNA sequence and other methods and properties, use the pAequorFactory() function with a number and a function as its arguments.
-- To get an array of invalid card numbers among an array of random card numbers, use the findInvalidCards() function and enter an array of cards as its argument.
-- To identify the credit card companies that supposedly issued the cards, use the idInvalidCardCompanies() function and enter an array of invalid cards as its argument.
-- To convert invalid credit card numbers, use the testConversion() function and enter a string, a number or an array of numbers as its argument.

 ## Sources

 The techniques utilized was based on the lessons taught in [Codecademy's JavaScript Course](https://www.codecademy.com/learn/introduction-to-javascript).
 The challenges are also provided by Codecademy.
-To check out similar outputs, check [Codecademy forums](https://discuss.codecademy.com/t/credit-card-checker-challenge-project-javascript/462375).
+To check out similar outputs, check [Codecademy forums](https://discuss.codecademy.com/t/mysterious-organism-challenge-project-javascript/462376).